gangadharreddy-dev/supply-graph-cognodb/README.md

 ---

-# 1. Project Overview
+## 1. Overview

-SupplyGraph is a graph-based supply-chain dependency and risk analysis application built for the Wexa AI CognoDB take-home assignment.

-The application models a technology supply chain as a connected graph containing:
+SupplyGraph models a technology supply chain as a graph containing:

 - Suppliers
 - Components